hernandp/NimReversi/README.md

 ## Details

 The computer AI will filter all but the best positions, that is, where the maximum number of rival discs can be overthrown/reversed.
-Subsequently, it will randomly select one of the filtered cells.
+Subsequently, it will randomly select one of the top-scored cells.
 The "THINKING" animated label just simulates a deep AI.
 Actually, it's completely dumb.
 But Reversi is known for being a hard game in terms of planning , even this dumb AI can be challenging.
 According to Wikipedia,

 >> This is mostly due to difficulties in human look-ahead peculiar to Othello: The interchangeability of the disks and therefore apparent strategic meaninglessness (as opposed to chess pieces for example) makes an evaluation of different moves much harder.